 The classical worlds of Greece and Rome inspired many writers and artists during and after the Great War, and encouraged, in turn, significant themes within the war memorial movement.
-Indeed, classical influences and symbols can be found in public artworks across the world, from the Diamond War Memorial Winged Victory in Northern Ireland (1927), to a mural in a 21st century kebab shop in Cooma, a small Australian town, where an imagined WWI landscape portrays the Dardanelles with poppies on the one side and a Trojan horse on the other.
-In her analysis of the classical male body as inspiration for rebuilding damaged men returning from the war, Ana Carden-Coyne calls this revival an attempt to 'outclassicise the ancients';1 to build an even better modern model of classical Greek physical and military manhood.2 While new movements in art and architecture emerged in the postwar world, ancient histories still provided a 'language of mourning', constructed a sense of meaning to guard against nihilism and disillusionment, and acted as an 'agent of reconstruction'.3 Thus, the links between the Great War and the classical world are perhaps more ubiquitous and constant than at first perceived.
+Indeed, classical influences and symbols can be found in public artworks across the world, from the Diamond War Memorial Winged Victory in Northern Ireland, completed in 1927, to a mural in a 21st century kebab shop in Cooma, a town in NSW Australia, where an imagined WWI landscape portrays the Dardanelles on one side with poppies, on the other with a Trojan horse.
+In her analysis of the ideal classical male body as inspiration for rebuilding damaged men returning from the war, Ana Carden-Coyne calls this revival an attempt to 'out-classicise the ancients';1 to build an even better modern model of classical Greek physical and military manhood.2 While new movements in art and architecture emerged in the postwar world, ancient histories still provided a 'language of mourning', constructed a sense of meaning to guard against nihilism and disillusionment, and acted as an 'agent of reconstruction'.3 Thus, the links between the Great War and the classical world are perhaps more ubiquitous and constant than at first perceived.